jpconstantineau/ErgoTravel/BuildInstructions.md

 ![stabilizer](/images/stabilizerlegs.png)

 are installed towards the "outside" of the PCB.
 Note that the hole diameters for installing the stabilizers are not the same between the two sides.
-The stabilizer should only fir one way.
+The stabilizer should only fit one way.

 ![stabilizer](/images/Stab_holes.PNG)